hoangchuongit/api-youtube-sharing-app/README.md

 - Real-time notifications for new video shares with Web socket

 ## Tech Feature
-- API docs using Swagger UI with URL http://localhost:3001/docs with a protected route:
+- API docs using Swagger UI with a protected route.
-- Username: admin
-- Password: admin
 - ![N|Solid](https://github.com/hoangchuongit/api-youtube-sharing-app/assets/24239781/0df4a9e8-c0e3-4494-804c-95da422569c1)
+- Using Docker setup to run on local

 - Also include testing modules for all: controllers, services, repositories, entities, etc...
 You can try with the command below after setting the environment for the application: